 If you want to fire up larger appliances, consider a unit with higher power output and storage capacity, like the EcoFlow RIVER 2 Pro.
-With 768Wh of storage capacity and 1600W of power output, you can run coffee makers, lighting, and a serious sound system — just don’t wake up the neighbours!
+With 768Wh of storage capacity and 1600W of power output, you can run coffee makers, lighting, and a serious sound system — just don’t wake up the neighbors!

 The RIVER 2 Pro can power up to 80% of high-wattage home appliances.
 With five times the charging speed other brands offer, the RIVER 2 Pro will handle your portable electricity needs even during extended staycations.